gustavmaskowitz/talentdb-gospel-demo/README.md

 * In GKE, find and edit the 'gospel-ca' deployment
 * Change all the IP addresses that refer to gospel back-end's nginx web-service with the domain name of font-end.
 I built talentdb.gus.io with a valid letsencrypt certificate else Chrome was unhappy.
 Consider doing the same.
 Using the VM + it's IP + DNS pointed to it was the simplest to get the cert.
 * While the gospel-ca deployment works on waking up a new gospel-ca pod with 6 containers (it may take a while) do:
-*   use "kubectl -n gospel delete xxxxx" to delete the pods signer-xxxxx and 3x backend-xxxx.
+*   use "kubectl -n gospel delete pod/xxxxx" to delete the pods signer-xxxxx and 3x backend-xxxx.

 # Hit it!